bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 {{ easy_image(src="label-input", width=100, center=true) }}
 {{ easy_image(src="label-input-config", width=250, center=true) }}

+## Tools

+### MAVLink Inspection

+While it is possible to persistently monitor individual MAVLink message fields using [Very Generic Indicators](#very-generic-indicators) or [data plotting widgets](#data-plotting), the MAVLink inspector tab allows temporarily monitoring a small number of full MAVLink messages:

+{{ easy_image(src="mavlink-inspector", width=600) }}

+- Both incoming and outgoing message instances can be monitored
+- Pressing "Reset" clears the currently monitored messages

+{% note() %}
+It may be possible to access more detailed MAVLink inspection and tracking interfaces through the software that is routing MAVLink messages to Cockpit.
+BlueOS includes a built in [MAVLink Inspector](https://blueos.cloud/docs/latest/usage/advanced/#mavlink-inspector), and if [using MAVLink Server as the router](https://blueos.cloud/docs/latest/usage/advanced/#mavlink-endpoints) there is a detailed debugging interface provided.
+{% end %}

 ## Behaviour Configuration

 Cockpit's behaviour can be configured via the [sidebar menu](#sidebar-menu), with the following tabs: